Renaitre1111/poetic_re/POETIC_Rebuttal.md

 This table lists randomly selected target property values (Desired) alongside the actually generated molecules (converted to SMILES for readability) and their predicted properties.
 As observed, the generated molecules exhibit properties that align precisely with the target values across different attributes (e.g., $\alpha$, $\mu$, $\epsilon_{\text{HOMO}}$).
 This offers concrete evidence that POETIC effectively translates specific numerical constraints into valid, property-matched chemical structures.

 R2: Reviewer iroE

+We are grateful for your insightful comments, particularly regarding the framework's design and scalability.
+Your feedback has been instrumental in improving the clarity and robustness of our work.
+We hope our response resolves your concerns, and we welcome any further discussion during the rebuttal period.

 > Q1: Results for RAG-only and RL-only baselines.